iifl-logo

 (b)The Company has not been sanctioned working capital limits in excess of Rs.
 5 crores, in aggregate, at any points of time during the year, from banks or financial institutions on the basis of security of current assets and hence reporting under clause 3(ii)(b) of the Order is not applicable.

 iii.
-The Company, during the year, has made investment of Rs 20.40 crores by way of Cumulative Redeemable Preference shares in M/S Punjab Infrastructure Logistics Limited (PLIL), a subsidiary of the company.
-However, the company has not provided any security or granted any loans or advances in the nature of loans, secured or unsecured to companies, firms, Limited Liability Partnerships or any other parties, in respect of which:
+The Company, during the year, has not made any investments in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured to companies, firms, Limited Liability Partnerships or any other parties.
+Accordingly, the provisions of clause 3(iii) (a) to (f) of the Order are not applicable to the company.

 iv.
 In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of Sections 185 and 186 of the Companies Act, 2013 in respect of loans granted, investments made and guarantees and securities provided, as applicable.